hmrc/single-customer-account-wrapper-data/README.md

 **Fallback:**

 In the event that Wrapper Data is offline, the library has a fallback menu config and fallback service links.
 This ensures the wrapper does not cause technical problems on consuming services.
-It is recommended to keep the library version up to date, so that the fallback menu and links are up to date
+It is recommended to keep the library version up to date, so that the fallback menu and links are up to date.

 **Adding in UR banners to config:**